router5/router5.github.io/_docs/understanding-router5.md

 ![Relation between router and view](/img/router-view.png)

-In slightly more complicated cases, you might have other parts of your screens to re-render.
+In slightly more complicated cases, you might have other parts of your screen to re-render.
 For example, you might have a header, a main menu or a side panel to update on a route change: in that case you can listen to any route change or a specific route change, and re-render that specific portion of a screen.
 Keep transition nodes for your "main" content update.

 ## What is router5 best suited for?